 Being paid 100% upfront is same tip Kai gave his subscriber.
 It's also something that's easier to do when you sell productized services.
 If your service is 100% custom, there are various ways to package your services together, to a certain degree, where you can give a fixed-fee, fixed-scope offer.

 Aside from coaching and one-off sessions and calls, my services are broken down into three phases: probing, planning, and piloting.
-(There's actually a fourth phase, i.e., preserving, which can be for maintenance after the project has been delivered and preserve its integrity.)
+(There's actually a fourth phase, i.e., preserving, which can be for maintenance after the project has been delivered and to preserve its integrity.)

 The initial phase could be an auditing and roadmapping session.
 The second phase could be a planning and strategizing phase.
 And the third is the project execution with oversight and quality assurance.